February 26, 2013

 - Get confirmation that the student heard you.

-- Have him restate the directions in his own words.
+- Have them restate the directions in their own words.

-- Make sure she knows the signs of someone getting ready to give important directions.
+- Make sure they know the signs of someone getting ready to give important directions.

 Are you working on vocabulary?